AbdelrhmanAhmed11/AbdelrhmanAhmed11/README.md

 ## 🌍 Projects I'm Proud Of
 - 💊 **PillPal**
   A mobile app to manage medicine schedules with reminders, caregiver alerts, and medical reports — helping users stay on track with treatment.
 (UI ONLY)

-- 🧠 Mental Bubbles App
-A self-reflection tool that helps users explore the roles they play in life, uncover hidden "masks," and track personal growth through deep, structured questions.

 - 👥 HR Management Website
 A full-featured web platform built with PHP, HTML, CSS, and JavaScript to manage employee records, salaries, and attendance — helping businesses streamline their HR processes efficiently.